Mia is FANTASTIC!!! She is smart and personable!!Courtney, Kyoto, 2025

 - Evening temperatures drop significantly, bring layers

-- Tripods usually prohibited at illuminated sites due to crowding
+- Tripods are usually prohibited at illuminated sites due to crowding

 - Night viewing tends to draw more couples and evening hanami parties than daytime temple visits